Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Simulation Details

-To ensure the robustness of our thermodynamic integration protocol, we first benchmarked the methodology against the reference Martini 3 bead hydration and solvation free energies reported in the Supporting Information of Souza \emph{et al.} \cite{Souza2021} (see Fig. S4 of the SI).
+For water/hexadecane, and water/chloroform, we simultaneously obtained the respective difference in free energy.
+To ensure the robustness of our thermodynamic integration protocol, we first benchmarked the methodology against the reference Martini 3 bead hydration and solvation free energies reported in the SI of Souza \emph{et. al.} \cite{Souza2021} (see Figure S1 of Section S2 in the SI).
 For each bead type, free energies of transfer in both water and octanol were reproduced within statistical uncertainty, yielding a near-perfect linear correlation with published values (R$^{2}$ = 0.99).
 This validation step confirms that the present TI setup faithfully reproduces the Martini 3 reference data before extending it to small-molecule systems.

+For the equilibrium stability simulations, the integration timestep was set to 20 fs and ran for 10 ns.
+If any molecule failed to complete 10 ns simulations, the respective one has been further simulated with 10 fs and 5 fs or lower timestep.
+The systems were maintained at 300 K temperature and 1.0 bar pressure with the same thermostat and barostat parameters as the TI simulation.